jramb/JanusClojure/README.md

         event-type/CLICK
         fetch-clicked)

-There is a hole lot of stuff (but still quite little code).
+That is a lot of stuff (but still quite little code).
 Some notes about this:

 * The log function is just a litte debug helper.
 Unfortunately JavaScript has the tendency to silently swallow errors.
 Even the ClojureScript compiler is most of the time very silent.
 Some (log) commands are quite usefull.